ysk8hori/delta-typescript-graph-action/README.md

 # Delta TypeScript Graph Action

-This Action visualizes changes in file dependencies within the TypeScript codebase that occur in Pull Requests.
+This GitHub Action uses Mermaid to visualize in a diagram the files that were changed in a Pull Request and their related dependency files.
+This approach aims to reduce the initial cognitive load during the review process and assist in understanding the structure around the modified code.

 ### Sample Usage